olivier1208/nrs-idt-webapp/README.md

 ### Usage

-To start the development server, run:
+To start the development vite server (with HMR out of the box), run:

 ```sh
 npm run dev